 Enter the name of the AWS region in which you want Terraform to create resources.
 Example:

 Enter three availability zones from your region.
 Example:

 Enter the source code for the Ops Manager Amazon Machine Image (AMI) you want to boot.
 You can find this code in the PDF included with the Ops Manager release on Pivotal Network.

-If you want to encrypt your Ops Manager VM, create an encrypted AMI copy from the AWS EC2 dashboard and enter the source code for the coped Ops Manager image instead.
-For more information about copying an AMI, see step 9 of Launch an Ops Manager AMI in the manual AWS configuration topic.
+If you want to encrypt your Ops Manager VM, create an encrypted AMI copy from the AWS EC2 dashboard and enter the source code for the copied Ops Manager image instead.
+For more information about copying an AMI, use Launch an Ops Manager AMI in the manual AWS configuration topic.

 Enter a domain name to use as part of the system domain for your deployment.
 Terraform creates DNS records in AWS using